apollographql/spotify-showcase/README.md

 ## Getting started

-1. Clone this repo

 What do you want to do next with this demo app?

 ### I want to play around with the public version of the demo

-2. Visit the [public Apollo Explorer instance](https://studio.apollographql.com/public/spotify-ev3of9/variant/prod/home) to interact with the graph (No GraphOS account required)
+1. Visit the [public Apollo Explorer instance](https://studio.apollographql.com/public/spotify-ev3of9/variant/prod/home) to interact with the graph (No GraphOS account required)

 - [Query the graph](https://studio.apollographql.com/public/spotify-ev3of9/variant/prod/explorer) _(**Spotify account required**) - OAuth workflow with be initiated from Apollo Explorer to login to our Spotify account to run any operation_
   - Try having your Spotify app playing on your phone or desktop and then run [this mutation](https://studio.apollographql.com/public/spotify-ev3of9/variant/prod/explorer?explorerURLState=N4IgJg9gxgrgtgUwHYBcQC4RxighigSwiQAIAFXGAZwTIBtcBPAI1ygGsBZHfI04ADqkSIgA6Ua9Jqw4lBwkWIYs27AMp4UCOUMV6SBKlMYEkAc136AvpZE3hVkFaA)